Apollys/TheLibraryOfLife/the_worlds_religions.md

 ![Cover Image](the_worlds_religions.png)

-An introductory tour of Hinduism, Buddhism, Confuscianism, Daoism, Islam, Judaism, and Christianity.
+An introductory tour of Hinduism, Buddhism, Confucianism, Daoism, Islam, Judaism, and Christianity.

 This book is a wonderful way to see patterns across different religions and people.
 For example, Buddha and Jesus were strikingly similar in character, values, and the context of their enlightenments.

 At the same time, I must be honest: I learned a variety of interesting things from this book, but I learned much less about the world's religions than I would have expected from a book titled "The World's Religions."
 I still have almost no idea what the religious teachings of either Judaism or Islam are, even after reading their respective chapters twice each.

 In many places, the author spends a lot of time talking about the stories and histories of people, and relatively little time discussing the actual religion itself.
-Don't expect to come out of this book being highly knowledgable about the world's religions, but perhaps your interest will have been piqued sufficiently about a particular religion to go pick up a book dedicated specifically to that religion.
+Don't expect to come out of this book being highly knowledgeable about the world's religions, but perhaps your interest will have been piqued sufficiently about a particular religion to go pick up a book dedicated specifically to that religion.

 ### Sparks